 We answer commonly asked questions about COVID-19 and smoking.

 While it's not certain that people who smoke are more likely to get COVID-19, we know that they are at a higher risk of getting respiratory infections in general.
-This means that it’s more likely than not that people who smoke have a higher risk of getting COVID-19 compared to people who don’t smoke.

 Also, the hand-to-mouth action of smoking and e-cigarette use means that people who smoke may be more vulnerable to COVID-19, as they are touching their face and mouth more often.